owstack/ows-wallet-applet-movies/README.md

-OWS Wallet Plugin - Hello
+OWS Wallet Plugin - Starter
 =======

-A sample OWS Wallet applet plugin.
+A minimal OWS Wallet applet plugin to get you started on your own plugin.

 ## Main Features